Francesco Cossiga: 1977 protests and riots

 Turin was also the scene of bloody clashes and attacks.
 On 1 October 1977, after a procession had started with an attack on the headquarters of the Italian Social Movement (MSI), a group of militants of Lotta Continua reached a downtown bar, L'angelo azzurro (The Blue Angel), frequented by young right-wing activists.
 They threw two Molotov cocktails, and Roberto Crescenzio, a totally apolitical student, died of burns.
 The perpetrators of the murder were never identified.
 Lotta Continua leader Silvio Viale called it a "tragic accident".

 Another innocent victim of the riots of that year was Giorgiana Masi, who was killed in Rome by a gunshot during an event organized by the Radical Party to celebrate the third anniversary of the victory in the referendum on divorce.
-As the perpetrators of the murder remained unknown, the movement attributed the responsibility of the crime to police officers in plain clothes, which were immortalized at that time dressed in clothing of the style of young people of the movement.
+As the perpetrators of the murder remained unknown, the movement attributed the responsibility of the crime to police officers in plain clothes, who were immortalized at that time dressed in clothing of the style of young people of the movement.